ricardohuapaya/UCR-Salaries-/README.md

 | Median   | 0.623217                      | 8                |
 | Skewness |  1.78                         | 1.13             |

-For the next segment of the summary we are going to see the mean for the salary per hour and the mean of years of services f rom each group of workers.
+For the next segment of the summary we are going to see the *mean* for the salary per hour and the *mean* of years of services from each group of workers.
 Adding a column that sums up the total number of employees.

 **Tier One**